methods2022/team05/README.md

 #### Data Source:

+The data comes from the 1K sample synthetic dataset from the open-source Synthea tool.
+You can download the raw data source and place it is in the same folder in the src folder.
+The scripts should be able to read in these files based on the folder it is in.
 #### Methodologies:
 * Data Merge and Preprocess:
   * The `data_merge.jl` file combines three important csv files based on unique *Patient_ID* to get the final dataset for our project.
 Then we get 332 recordings with 121 features in all.